semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 @## Initial loading

-When loading the chart for the first time, show [Skeleton](/components/skeleton/) instead of the chart.
+When the chart is loading for the first time, show [Skeleton](/components/skeleton/) instead of the chart.

-If the chart has a title, show it during the loading.
-The user shall have an idea of what is being loaded and whether they need to wait for the loading process to complete.
+If the chart has a title, show it during loading.
+The user will have an idea of what is being loaded and whether they need to wait for the loading process to complete.

 ![skeleton](static/skeleton.png)

-More information about this state see in the guide for [Skeleton](/components/skeleton/).
+For more information about this state, refer to [Skeleton](/components/skeleton/).

+Use the `--skeleton-bg` color token for the skeleton background color.

 @page bar-horizontal-a11y
 @page bar-horizontal-api